silvinor/www/_posts/2026-08-14-loneliness-snowball.md

 And the deficit is not a lack of wanting.
 Quadt and colleagues asked 209 people about sensory differences, loneliness and mental health, then recorded autistic adults talking to each other about loneliness directly.
 Sensory differences were associated with higher loneliness and worse mental health in both groups, more strongly in the autistic one.
 The first-hand accounts, the authors note, refute the stereotype that autistic adults are not socially motivated. [^6] The title of the paper is a participant's own words: *I'm trying to reach out, I'm trying to find my people.*

 Jaswal and Akhtar made the general version of that argument.
-A great deal of influential autism theory, they wrote, rests on the assumption that certain autistic behaviours - low eye contact, infrequent pointing, <abbr title="Repetitive, patterned movements, sounds, or behaviors that tend to look similar each time they occur.">stereotypies</abbr>, <abbr title="When someone repeats words, phrases, or sounds they've heard, either immediately or later.">echolalia</abbr> - indicate a lack of social interest.
+A great deal of influential autism theory, they wrote, rests on the assumption that certain autistic behaviours - low eye contact, infrequent pointing, <abbr title="Repetitive, patterned movements, sounds, or behaviours that tend to look similar each time they occur.">stereotypies</abbr>, <abbr title="When someone repeats words, phrases, or sounds they've heard, either immediately or later.">echolalia</abbr> - indicate a lack of social interest.
 That assumption is contradicted by autistic people's own testimony, and there are alternative explanations for every one of those behaviours. [^7]

 So the starting position is this.
 The want is present.
 The connection is not.
 The gap between them is the thing being measured, and it is three to four times the size it is for everyone else.